erickson-figueroa/ai-real-estate-app/README.md

     - psql -h localhost -d homelistings -U dbadmin;

  7. Create the listings table:
-    - Run the <b>datasets_import.py</b> and it will create the table and insert the data.
+    - Navigate to the server folder: cd server, then run the <b>datasets_import.py</b>. e.g. python datasets_import.py, and it will create the table and insert the data.
     - If you receive any errors, you can create the table manually as follows:

             CREATE TABLE IF NOT EXISTS homelistings ( id BIGINT PRIMARY KEY NOT NULL,
             address VARCHAR(255) NOT NULL,
             neighborhood VARCHAR(100),
             price INTEGER NOT NULL,
             bedrooms INTEGER,
             bathrooms NUMERIC(2, 1),
             square_footage INTEGER,
             type VARCHAR(100),
             realtor VARCHAR(100),
             latitude NUMERIC(9, 6),
             longitude NUMERIC(9, 6)
             );

 ### 6. Run the Flask Backend Server
 Navigate to the server directory and start the Flask server.